cheynolds/AARTA_CS36/README.md

-# AARTA_CS36
+# APPTRTA_CS36
-a payroll program to rule them all
+a payroll program to rule them all an extracuricular group development project